zygame888/chia-plotter/index.md

   -p, --poolkey arg    Pool Public Key (48 bytes)
   -f, --farmerkey arg  Farmer Public Key (48 bytes)
       --help           Print help

+Make sure to crank up <threads> if you have plenty of cores, the default is 4.
+Depending on the phase more threads will be launched, the setting is just a multiplier.
+RAM usage depends on <threads> and <buckets>.
+With the new default of 256 buckets it's about 0.5 GB per thread at most.
 ```